-Online order fulfillment usually happens via parcel shipping (UPS, FedEx) and can include as few as one item on the order.
-For a manufacturer or distributor that is used to shipping pallet loads, this business can be very unprofitable.
-For a retailer operating a brick-and-mortar store, they eventually have to grow beyond shipping out of their store’s backroom to a warehouse.
+Online order fulfillment services usually happen via parcel shipping (UPS, FedEx) and can include as few as one item on the order.
+For a manufacturer or distributor that is accustomed to shipping full or mixed pallet loads, dropshipping to support an online store can be very unprofitable.
+For a retailer operating a brick-and-mortar store, adding ecommerce usually requires having to grow beyond shipping out of their store’s backroom to a larger fulfillment services warehouse.

-Distributors and manufacturers will often have to create three warehouses in one, an efulfillment warehouse, the mixed-item pallet quantity warehouse and the full pallet warehouse.
+To support their ecommerce business, distributors and manufacturers will often have to create three warehouses in one, an online order or dropshipping fulfillment center, a mixed-item pallet quantity warehouse and a full pallet warehouse.

-The efulfillment warehouse must be efficient at picking multiple orders with very few items per order.
+The online order / dropshipping fulfillment center part of the warehouse must be efficient at picking multiple orders with very few items per order.
 This is best achieved through wave or batch picking, where the order-selector will pick multiple orders in a single trip through the warehouse.
-Usually this requires a system to determine how to batch orders (how many orders to include in the single batch given to one order-selector).
-In addition, the technology must allow them to see item locations for the batch so they can efficiently pick all items in a single trip.
+Usually this requires a warehouse management system to determine how to batch orders (how many orders to include in the single batch given to one order-selector).
+In addition, the inventory management and warehouse management system must give them real-time visibility of inventory item locations for the batch so they can efficiently pick all items in a single trip.

 At the end of the pick-trip the order selector will drop off orders (with items separated by order) at the “head” of the pack-and-ship line and pick up their next batch of pick-tickets (paper or electronic on their hand-helds).
-At the head of the line an organizer/quality inspector will review each order and items to ensure the order-selector didn’t put the wrong item with an order.
+At the head of the line an organizer/quality inspector will review each order to ensure the order-selector didn’t put the wrong item with an order.
 (Even with barcode technology, when picking multiple orders at the same time, it is possible to get items and orders mixed up.)
-After the quality-check, the inspector will put the items in an order down the pack-and-ship line, where an operator will put the items in a box and create the shipping paperwork, usually via UPS or FedEx’s system.
+After the quality-check, the inspector will send the order to the pack-and-ship line, where an operator will put the items in a box and create the shipping paperwork, usually via UPS or FedEx’s system.
 Completed orders are staged for pick-up by the parcel shipper.